bell07/lutris-ui/uiwidgets/API.md

 > DynamicTypes.TYPE_PIXEL

 For position the value is pixel count from top or left site.
-For size it is the widget width / height including borders.
+For size, it is the widget width / height including borders.
 This type is default, if nothing given.

 > DynamicTypes.TYPE_PIXEL_REVERSE

 For position the value is pixel count from bottom or right site.
-For size it is the (reserved) size right of bottom the widget that should remain This type is default, if nothing given.
+For size, it is the (reserved) size right of bottom the widget that should remain This type is default, if nothing given.

 > DynamicTypes.TYPE_PERCENT